philwalk/pallet/README.md

 Simplicity and Universal Portability:
 * Use `scala` instead of `bash` or `python` for portable general purpose scripting
 * Publish universal scala scripts, rather than multiple OS-customized versions
-* Script as though you're running in on Linux environment.
+* Script as though you're running in Linux, even on Windows or Mac.
 * Convenient runtime branching based on runtime environment:
 ```scala
 #!/usr/bin/env -S scala-cli shebang